-For example, there are plenty of online platforms that offer a list of freelancing gigs that people can use today to get in touch with people who need the help of a freelance writer.
+For example, plenty of online platforms offer a list of freelancing gigs that people can use today to get in touch with people who need the help of a freelance writer.

-If you are wondering how to become a freelance writer or how to become a freelance journalist, this is one of the essential platforms that you should be checking out.
+If you are wondering how to become a freelance writer or a freelance journalist, this is one of the essential platforms you should check out.

 At the same time, there are numerous other freelance writing platforms that you can use as well.
 Depending on the type of writing that you want to perform, there are multiple platforms available to you that you can use to establish working relationships with clients and build up a strong base that you can use to support yourself as you get your career off the ground.

-Pro Tip: Try to set up a profile on multiple platforms and make sure that you set up your availability to be as open as possible.
+Pro Tip: Try to set up a profile on multiple platforms and make sure that your availability is as open as possible.
 That way, potential clients will never hesitate to contact you if they need work.
 You should get an email notification and will be able to respond quickly.